 - The page quote is Batman being Batman.
 But he's not the only one to pull it off in the series.
 When Flash is arrested for robbery, Green Lantern comes to get him.
 Because the cops have video proof that Flash was performing the heists, they cannot believe another superhero is here to bail him out.
 GL just gives the guards a funny look.
-"If he was really guilty, do you think you could have held him here with a pair of handcuffs?"
+"If he were really guilty, do you think you could have held him here with a pair of handcuffs?"
 Cue Flash spinning the handcuffs on one finger, having removed them himself.
 This is, of course, on top of the fact that he's the Flash.

 - In a Justice League Unlimited season finale, the main seven excluding Batman (who thinks it's a silly idea) allow themselves to be taken prisoner as an act of good faith to the US government.
 It's lampshaded by the guy in charge not bothering to handcuff them because it wouldn't stop them anyway.

 - Avatar: The Last Airbender.

 - In "Avatar Day" Aang is kept in stocks that he's small enough to slip in and out of at will, while in "The Earth King" he's bound by earthbender-made cuffs which, because he can use earthbending, he can take off and on at will.
 In both cases Aang played along out of principle and to make a good impression on the people who were holding him.

 - It turns out that after the Fire Nation seizes Omashu, King Bumi is one.
 They keep him locked up in a metal coffin-like cell that only exposes his face, but that's all he needs to be able to bend his way out at any time.
 Bumi explains to Aang that he's waiting until the right moment to escape, and when it comes (on the Day of Black Sun) he not only escapes, but drives the entire Fire Nation army out at once, by himself.